Hope 4 Justice performance

 An urgent and powerful call to action on the climate emergency Hope 4 Justice highlights issues such as air quality, the ‘throw-away’ culture, housing inequality through compelling, multilayered performances of music, dance and spoken word.

-A thousand-strong choir of primary school children will sing a series of newly composed songs by Mercury Prize nominated composer, singer and multi-instrumentalist ESKA, imploring their communities to take action.
+A thousand-strong choir of primary school children sung a series of newly composed songs by Mercury Prize nominated composer, singer and multi-instrumentalist ESKA, imploring their communities to take action.

-100 young dancers, including members of Bellingham Dances and TL ‘s Youth Dance Company, will perform choreography led by Lead Choreographer and Trinity Laban alum, Sarah Golding, and Associate Choreographer Waddah Sinada, exploring their connection to the climate emergency.
+100 young dancers, including members of Bellingham Dances and TL ‘s Youth Dance Company, performed choreography led by Lead Choreographer and Trinity Laban alum, Sarah Golding, and Associate Choreographer Waddah Sinada, exploring their connection to the climate emergency.

-Local teenagers will contribute spoken word interludes, mentored by writer and former Young Poet Laureate for London Cecilia Knapp, questioning how we want the world to be in the future.
+Local teenagers contributed spoken word interludes, mentored by writer and former Young Poet Laureate for London Cecilia Knapp, questioning how we want the world to be in the future.

 you let your dome roam